SandreaSub/MetricRange/README.md

 The transition from yards to metres is done in real time when you pass over your mouse.
 As such, it is fast but not instant.

-If you are not using an Addon installer, you will have to create a folder named MetricRange and place it in Interface\AddOns.
+If you are not using an Addon installer, you will have to create a folder named MetricRange with both files in it and place it in Interface\AddOns.